cypherium/CypherWallet/README.md

 To test if the installation is successful, Node must be v10!!

-2. Ionic, installation of Cordova
+2. ionic, installation of cordova

 ` ` `
 npm install -g ionic@latest
 npm intall -g cordova@latest

 ` ` `

 After successful installation,